📚 500+ celiac-safe recipes + meal plans — the Gluten-Free Cookbook Bundle, just $12 (was $49)

 Are ANY Cheetos Safe?

+Yes, but you have to be extremely careful.
 Frito-Lay *does* certify a few specific variations of Cheetos as officially Gluten-Free (Tier 1).
-Currently, these include:

 *Crucial Note:* Always, always check the physical bag.
 Frito-Lay prints a "Gluten-Free" logo right on the packaging if it is officially Tier 1.
 If you do not see that logo, you must assume it is cross-contaminated.

-You don't have to guess.
-Use the Check Gluten AI Scanner.
-When you snap a photo of a snack bag, our AI cross-references the ingredients with our massive database of manufacturer warnings.
+When you're staring at a wall of chips in the grocery store, it is impossible to remember which specific flavor is safe.
+Use the Check Gluten App.
+When you snap a photo of a snack bag, our AI cross-references the ingredients with our database of manufacturer warnings.
 If it's a Tier 2 cross-contamination risk, the app will warn you immediately.

 🔍 Not sure about a product?